aurele52/nvim-help-audreyer/README.md

 all information about my neovim config

-install with packer and you can use ":help nvimsheet" in nvim
+install with packer and you can use ":help audreyer-config" in nvim